janithag/pFemView/README.md

 # pFemView
-An open-source C++ library to visualize p-hierarchical basis finite element (p-FEM) solutions on the scientific visualization application ParaView.

 Author: Janitha Gunatilake, developed in 2023.

-ParaView:
+pFemView is an open-source C++ library to visualize p-hierarchical basis finite element (p-FEM) solutions on the scientific visualization application ParaView.

-As p-FEM solutions does not directly match the input file format of VTK files, this library brideges that gap.
+As p-FEM solutions does not directly support the vtk file forma in ParaView, this library brideges that gap.
 Here, the input: hierarchical vtk file and the output is a .vtk file that can be read in ParaView.

 **Citing pFemView**